How to Become an Impactful Business Coach

 • CLEAR (Contract-Listen-Explore-Action-Review)

-3. Get trained and certified
+3. Get Trained

 To improve your credibility in the industry, enroll in an accredited training program that offers certification upon completion